 Next, it also entailed the attitude of the participants toward family planning.
-It was revealed that they have a high level of attitude
+It was revealed that they have a high level of attitude with a 2.78 corresponding mean score.
+They also perceived benefits and self-efficacy toward family planning in connection with the qualitative data.

 In the qualitative part, Subtheme 1.3.
-Diminishing the Aftermath of Sexual Behavior, the participants expressed their attitude towards family planning.
+Diminish the Aftermath of Sexual Behavior, the participants expressed their attitude towards family planning.
 They perceived that family planning is very important in one's life especially for the women and youth today as it controls the consequences of sexual intercourse.